WebOrigami/extensions/json-schema/README.md

 This extension relies on the [AJV JSON schema validator](https://ajv.js.org) to interpret the JSON Schema and validate the data.
 Origami and this extension augment what is possible with validators like AJV so that you can:

-- Store your schema anywhere
-- Define your schema other formats like YAML
-- Validate any treelike structure, including the file system or cloud storage containers
+- Validate any treelike structure, including folders in the the file system or cloud storage containers.
+- Define your schema in other formats like YAML.
+- Define your schema anywhere, not just the file system.
+- Schemas can be dynamically generated.

 ## Installation